rimlaboratory/rimlaboratory.github.io/_pages/team/_posts/2025-10-24-curran-jacobus.md

 ---

 Curran is an undergraduate researcher pursuing studies in Chemical Engineering and Chemistry.
 Co-advised by Prof. Beth Sattely, he is interested in the roles of immune proteins and small molecules in plant defense.
-Outside of the lab, Curran enjoys hiking and mountain biking
+Outside of the lab, Curran enjoys hiking and mountain biking.